-In the high tide and low tide chart, we can see that the low tide was at 1:20 am and the high tide will be at 10:45 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 12:05 am and the next high tide will be at 10:45 pm.
 The only low tide of the day was at 2:15 pm.

-The lunar phase is a Waning Crescent.
-Today we will have 10 hours and 19 minutes of sun.
-The solar transit will be at 12:24 pm and the length of time the moon will be visible will be 10 hours and 37 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we have 12 hours and 49 minutes of sun.
+The solar transit is at 1:30 pm and the length of time the moon will be visible will be 9 hours and 59 minutes.

-The tidal coefficient today is 62 (average).
-At noon the tidal coefficient increases to 65 to end the day with a tidal coefficient of 68.
-The tide heights today are 1.2 m and 2.5 m.
+The tidal coefficient today is 58 (average).
+At noon the tidal coefficient increases to 63 to end the day with a tidal coefficient of 68.
+The tide heights today are 2.2 m, 0.9 m and 2.0 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Port Pirie which is of 3.4 m and a minimum height of 0.1 m.

-The solunar fishing calendar in Port Pirie tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Port Pirie tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Port Pirie.
 The times are generated in local time in South Australia and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: